win-tm/docsify-display-colors/README.md

 # docsify-display-colors

-A [Docsify](https://docsify.js.org/#/) Plugin to visually display small color boxes next to Hexcodes, RGB- or HSL-Colors.
+A [Docsify](https://docsify.js.org/#/) Plugin to visually display small Color-Swatches next to Hexcodes, RGB- or HSL-Colors.

 ## Preview